Jayonics/cs_integration/README.md

 A NodeJS application that combines both the game state integration and netcon features offered by csgo into a single application.
+## *Short note to the accusing cheaters*
+All features interacting with CSGO used in this project are provided by Valve themselves.
+Unlike a 'cheat':
+- This does not inject any code into the game
+- Modify the game's code,
+- Read memory from the game

+Read on to see how this project works and more information on why it's not a cheat.

 ## Game State Integration
 Game state integration is a feature that allows you to get the current state of the game, player, and match.